-Kentucky is the heart of central Appalachian coal country.
-The coal industry is well known as one of the Commonwealth’s top industries.
-However, the cyclical nature and volatility of coal prices can lead to a coal company, contract miner, or supplier seeking relief from their debts through bankruptcy.
+Kentucky is in the heart of the Central Appalachian Coal region.
+The coal industry stands as one of the Commonwealth’s industries.
+However, the cyclical nature and volatility of coal prices has lead to many of our coal companies, contract miners, and other industry suppliers to either close or seek to restructure obligations.

 - Bonding – What amounts are due to continue all necessary bonding?
 Are bonds in danger of being called?
 What collateral supports the bonds and who owns it?